Yandex Cloud

 Using Terraform

-1. Create a target Managed Service for ClickHouse® cluster of any suitable configuration with the following settings:
+1. Create a target Managed Service for ClickHouse® cluster with the following settings:

-• Number of ClickHouse® hosts: At least two, which is required to enable replication in the cluster.
+• Number of ClickHouse® hosts: Minimum of 2 to enable replication within the cluster.

 • Public access to cluster hosts: Allowed.